Skip to main content

 Spencer Carroll

-Fighting for the 87,692 children left behind by the system.
+Documenting the wait for the 88,175 children registered in the Ontario Autism Program.
 Applicant in Carroll v.
 Ontario.

 Children registered with OAP